What's the meaning of the phrase 'Pipe down'?

 This usage is recorded in Royal Navy workbooks from the 18th century; for example, Gillespie's Advice to Commanders & Officers, 1798:

 "At four o'clock, P.M. the hammocks should regularly be piped down."

 There's no unequivocal link between this naval practice and the 'be quiet' meaning.
-It could well have derived from the fact that, if there was a disturbance onboard ship, officers could quell it by sending the crew below decks, i.e. by piping them down.
-This notion is supported by records of ship's crew's being told to 'pipe down' rather than signaled to by the use of an actual pipe; for example, this report from The Gettysburg Star And Banner, April 1850:
+It could well have derived from the fact that, if there was a disturbance onboard ship, officers could quell it by sending the crew below decks, that is, by piping them down.
+This notion is supported by records of ship's crew's being told to 'pipe down' rather than signalled to by the use of an actual pipe; for example, this report from The Gettysburg Star And Banner, April 1850: